 Kifune shrine was built upon the site where supposedly a goddess finished her long journey via a boat.
 The small town of Kibune sprang into existence shortly after to complement the shrine.
 Dedicated to the deity of water and rain, all those who seek protection and maritime safety come here to pray – especially the seamen and fishermen.
 The charming town is dotted with traditional restaurants and inns, with river streams running beneath the restaurant platforms.
 It’s an excellent opportunity to relax for a bit, especially for those that would like to escape the crowds of Kyoto.

 We then set out further on our hike for Kurama town, renowned for its Kurama temple and special hot springs.
 The temple is nestled deep in the woods and requires a fair bit of legwork to reach, but those who do venture to the temple are rewarded with beautiful scenery along the path.
-The true charm of Kurama however lies in its hot springs where at the end of today's hike you will be able to enjoy soaking in the warm waters. (optional- extra cost).
-Well known for their higher sulphur content, the waters of Kurama are believed to have many beneficial and healing properties, especially for the skin.
-The experience of soaking in an outdoor hot spring surrounded by lush forests and majestic mountains is truly unforgettable.
+We return to Kyoto for the evening where you can choose to join an optional group dinner in the Gion district if you wish.

-Hotel Resol Kyoto Trinity Oike Fuyacho or similar Meals included: breakfast
+Hotel Resol Kyoto Trinity Oike Fuyacho or similar

 Leaving the north of Kyoto behind, today we will embark on a journey in the opposite direction.
 Together we enjoy a pleasant hike on the Yamano be no michi.
-The path is believed to be the oldest still existing road connecting Edo (present day Tokyo) with the western parts of Japan with a history of more than 1200 years.
-Starting in present day Nara and spanning through what used to be Yamato – the cradle of Japanese civilisation, the trail will take you through over 15 kilometers of distance and two millennia worth of history.
+The path is believed to be the oldest path still in existence connecting Edo (present day Tokyo) with the western parts of Japan with a history of more than 1200 years.
+Starting in present day Nara and spanning through what used to be Yamato – the cradle of Japanese civilisation, the trail will take you through over 15 kilometres of distance and two millennia worth of history.
 Along the trail you will discover gems and relics of distant past, like the sacred shrine of Omiwa.
 It is believed that the shrine is the oldest one still standing in Japan, dating well back into 7th century BC.
 Apart from the Omiwa shrine, there are many temples and shrines dotting the trail that are worth the visit and the trail itself runs through lush forests and comfortable paths, as well as rural villages where you can experience the true Japanese hospitality as fruit vendors often offer their locally grown fresh produce to visitors to give them an extra bit of energy for hiking the trail.

 In the late afternoon you will return to Kyoto and enjoy an evening at leisure.
 Overnight in Kyoto.

-Hotel Resol Kyoto Trinity Oike Fuyacho or similar Meals included: breakfast
+Hotel Resol Kyoto Trinity Oike Fuyacho or similar

 Today we make an early start to visit the arguably most iconic sight of Kyoto - Fushimi Inari Taisha Shinto Shrine.
 The common folk have worshipped the deity of good harvest and good business since as early as the 7th century.
 Inari – the deity that feed, clothes and protects households became immensely popular over the centuries and shrines dedicated to this deity are the most numerous in Japan.